3bst0r/YCSB/README.md

   * minor modifications/improvements to the existing benchmark implementations for Couchbase Server and MongoDB
   * addition of two benchmark operations soeLiteralArray and soeCompoundMultipleArray

+Use `mvn clean package -DskipTests` to build an executable jar.

 The rest of this document is the README from the upstream repository.

 Yahoo!
 Cloud System Benchmark (YCSB)